OPT Request EForm

 Part 1 – Applying for a new I-20 from ISSS Recommending OPT (5-7 days processing time):

-You will need to submit the following documents to ISSS using the E-Form below:
+Please carefully review our Supplemental Forms and Instructions section for more information.
+You will need to submit the following documents to ISSS using the E-Form.

 - Photocopy of identity pages in passport, including expiration date